aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 coded as 0, and all other values as NA.
 Then bog and transitional mire layers from [EDI](#Ch04.17) are reclassified to presence-only (value 1) and combined.
 Then, bog-and-mire layer (1 = presence) is covered over water layer (presence = 0) and written to file (matching the input).
-Then, using the function `egvtools::landscape_function()` total edge between the two classes is calculated.
+Then, using the workflow `egvtools::landscape_function()` total edge between the two classes is calculated.
 During the calculation of the landscape metric, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values